ouyi/ouyi.github.io/_drafts/2017-10-14-blog-migration.md

 [![Build Status](https://travis-ci.org/ouyi/ouyi.github.io.svg?branch=master)](https://travis-ci.org/ouyi/ouyi.github.io)

 The command htmlproofer is provided by the gem `html-proofer`.
 In addition, to make sure the build on Travis has the same dependencies as the build on Github, specify `gem 'github-pages', group: :jekyll_plugins` in the [Gemfile](https://github.com/ouyi/ouyi.github.io/blob/master/Gemfile).
+Before the changes are pushed, one can always run `bundle exec jekyll serve --port 8080 --host 0.0.0.0 --drafts` and open `http://localhost:8080` with the browser to proof read the generated site.

 ## Hosting images